 Posted 01/10/18 in The Headstone Guide • Bereavement Resources

 Fergus has been helping clients to choose the right words to go on a headstone for the past fifteen years.
 Together with him, I have written this article to help you choose an epitaph, a process that people often find very difficult.
 Be kind to yourself and take your time and you may stumble on the perfect epitaph when you least expect it.
 For example, I found a beautiful one last night at the end of my son’s chapel service:

 And let light perpetual shine upon them.

 Following this advice, there is a list of over 200 beautiful epitaph ideas and headstone quotes.
-You can also find links to further lists of epitaphs at the end of the post.
+You can see examples of our beautiful headstones for graves here.

 What is an epitaph?